atomgalaxy/wg21-calltarget/calltarget.md

 - resolving different members of a free-function overload set (A, B, C, D, T)
   - the (D) case is important - the `short` argument still resolves to the `int` overload!
+- resolving inline friend a.k.a. "hidden friend" (E)
 - constructors and destructors (L, M, U, V) - see the **possible extensions** chapter.
 - resolving different member of a member-function overload set (I, J, K, N, Q, R)
   - the (J) example is important - the call on `u` still resolves to a member function of `S`.